Caleb-Huo/openai_sentiment_stock/README.md

 pip install praw
 ```
 5. Set Up PRAW in Your Python Script:
-Use the client_id, client_secret, and a user_agent to set up PRAW:
+Use the client_id, client_secret, and a user_agent to set up PRAW.
+Replace 'your_client_id', 'your_client_secret', and 'your_user_agent' with your actual credentials and a descriptive user agent.

 ```
 import praw